HerveMignot/dpaste_magic/README.md

 ## TO DO

-* improve tests
+* increase tests range
-* code load & unload functions
+* code unload function